-Swap Agreements.
+• Swap Agreements.
 Swap agreements are entered into primarily with major global financial institutions for a specified period which may range from one day to more than one year.
-In a standard swap transaction, two parties agree to exchange the return (or differentials in rates of return) earned or realized on particular predetermined reference or underlying securities or instruments.
+In a standard swap transaction, two parties agree to exchange the return (or differentials in rates of return) earned or realized on particular predetermined reference assets or underlying securities or instruments.

 The gross return to be exchanged or swapped between the parties is calculated based on a notional amount or the return on or change in value of a particular dollar amount invested in a basket of securities representing a particular index.
-Total return swaps are subject to counterparty risk, which relates to credit risk of the counterparty and liquidity risk of the swaps themselves.
+Swaps are particularly subject to counterparty, valuation and leveraging risks.